 Section 1.
 Mission Statement

-HOSA provides a unique program of leadership development, motivation, and recognition exclusively for secondary, postsecondary, adult, and collegiate students enrolled in health science education programs.
-HOSA is 100% health care.
+B. HOSA provides a unique program of leadership development, motivation, skills development and recognition exclusively for middle school, secondary and postsecondary/collegiate students enrolled in health science education programs or those students wishing to pursue a healthcare career.
+HOSA is 100% healthcare.

 Section 2.
 Purposes

-A. The purpose of the HOSA organization is to develop leadership and technical HOSA skill competencies through a program of motivation, awareness and recognition, which is an integral part of the Health Occupations Education instructional program.
+A. The purpose of Utah HOSA is to develop leadership and technical skills through a

-B. Organized instruction recognizing the importance of providing students with training far beyond the basic technical skills needed for entry into the health care field.
-The rapidly changing health care system needs dedicated workers who, in addition to their technical skills, are people-oriented and capable of playing a leadership or followership role as a member of a health care team.
+B. HOSA offers organized instruction by providing students with training beyond the basic technical skills needed for entry into the healthcare field.
+The rapidly changing healthcare system needs dedicated workers who, in addition to their technical skills, are people-oriented and capable of providing a leadership or followership role as a member of a healthcare team.

-Make realistic career choices and seek successful employment in the health care field.
+6. Make realistic career choices and seek successful employment in the healthcare